WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 rarely started more than one session.
 A few months later I have adopted a lot of what I learned from Chris and made it my own.

-> Prior to the course I was quite proficient in nagigating my tmux sessions, but
-> rarely started more than one session.

-### 📝 NOTE

-Some of my config comes straight from the course, some of it has been extended to my liking.
+> 📝 **NOTE:** Some of my config comes straight from the course, some of it has been extended to my liking.

 <!-- ![overview of how I switch and manage tmux sessions](https://images.waylonwalker.com/tmux-navigation-2021.gif "overview") -->
 <video controls muted autoplay playsinline loop=true width="100%">